schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

 Most of the supported services allow for their own methods of scheduling, either with or without timezone support.
 This module can not detect existing schedules so overlapping schedules could contradict each other, resulting in unexpected behaviour.

 ## Setup

+To setup this module requires a composition of the resources that need to be managed.
+Based on that input, a state machine is generated.

+Please see the [examples](examples/) folder for code examples of how to implement this module.